stevelerner/tinyotel/README.md

 - Click "View Logs" in trace → filter logs by trace ID
 - Bidirectional navigation between logs and traces

+**Interactive Trace Waterfall:**
+- Time axis showing 0%, 25%, 50%, 75%, 100% markers along the trace timeline
+- Click any span bar to view full span JSON with attributes, timing, and metadata
+- Visual highlighting of selected spans with yellow outline
+- Smooth scrolling to span details on click
+- Duration displayed on bars and in separate column for easy reference

 **Interactive Details:**
 - JSON inspection toggle for logs and traces
+- Clickable spans in waterfall for detailed inspection
 - Stats counters displayed within each tab (not in global header)
 - Auto-refresh for metrics and traces (2 seconds)
 - Manual refresh for logs (click refresh button to update)